luxonis/depthai-hardware/docs/source/pages/guides/powering_poe_devices.rst

 - Tycon Power TPDIN-1256GD-BT: Input voltage: 11 ~ 60V, works as expected.
 - Tycon Power TP-DC-1248GDX2-HP: Input voltage: 10 ~ 15V, only starts powering its own LED at 15V, so it is unreliable, even though the IEEE standard is 802.3af.

-Here's an example of connecting multiple DepthAI PoE devices to the UniFi switch:
+Here's an example of connecting multiple OAK PoE cameras to the UniFi switch:

 .. image:: /_static/images/poe/poe-switch.jpeg